9th to 19th

 ideas to Sabbath preparations to how to be better wives & mothers.

 it down, drill the mouthpiece and get ready to blow your own shofar

-community Sukkah, read on loudspeaker at 10:30AM for the whole camp to hear
+Tabernacle, read on loudspeaker at 10:30AM for the whole camp to hear.

 Tassel making party -